Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

     Start-ClusterGroup -Name $SAPClusterGroupName -Verbose
 ```

-19. From s03-ascs-0, start Failover Cluster Manager and verify that the s03-ascs-v0 resource is online
+19. From s03-ascs-0, start Failover Cluster Manager and verify that the s03-ascs-v0 resource is online.

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image71.png)